Agostino Giorgio Soldati: New York, Paris and a château in Switzerland

 The Château de Trévelin in Aubonne, which Marguerite Daisy Soldati-Thome bought in 1958 with regard to her husband's representational obligations.
 She had bought the château by phone without seeing it while living in Paris.

 In 1957, Agostino Giorgio Soldati was appointed observer to the United Nations in New York with the title of Minister Plenipotentiary.
-In 1958, he returned to Paris where he became the head of the Swiss delegation to the Organisation for Economic Co-operation and Development (OECD).
-In the same year, through the mediation of Dora von Salis, wife of the former Swiss envoy to France, Minister Peter Anton von Salis (1898–1982), Marguerite Daisy Soldati-Thome, Comtesse de Contades, wife of Agostino Giorgio Soldati, bought the Château de Trévelin in Aubonne from the banker Édouard Bordier (1874–1957), partner of Bordier & Cie, and his heirs respectively.
+In 1958, he returned to Paris where he became the head of the Swiss delegation to the Organisation for Economic Co-operation and Development (OECD), with headquarters at 28 Rue de Martignac, just around the corner from the Hôtel de Besenval.
+In the same year, through the mediation of Dora von Salis, wife of the former Swiss envoy to France, Minister Peter Anton von Salis (1898–1982), Marguerite Daisy Soldati-Thome, Comtesse de Contades, wife of Agostino Giorgio Soldati, purchased the Château de Trévelin in Aubonne from the banker Édouard Bordier (1874–1957), partner of Bordier & Cie, and, after his death during the transaction, from his heirs, respectively.
 According to oral tradition, Marguerite Daisy Soldati-Thome bought the château unseen, only on the basis of the oral telephone descriptions of Dora von Salis, who lived nearby in Mont-sur-Rolle.
-In addition to personalities from Switzerland, it was above all the French haute volée who met at the Château de Trévelin, including Alain Poher and René Pleven.
+In addition to personalities from Switzerland, it was above all the French high society who met at the Château de Trévelin, including Alain Poher and René Pleven.

 In 1959, Agostino Giorgio Soldati was already a delegate to the European Coal and Steel Community (ECSC), he was accredited as the first ambassador to the European Economic Community (EEC) and the European Atomic Energy Community (EAEC or EURATOM) in Brussels, with residence in Paris.